bradykuo/Process-Capability-Analysis/paper 2-1/README.md

   - Interactive visualizations in MATLAB and R
 - Table generation for critical values
 - Robust error handling and numerical stability measures

+## Testing Procedure

+1. Set capability requirement (C) and α-risk
+2. Calculate Ĉpk from sample data
+3. Find critical value c0 from tables or computation 4.Compare Ĉpk with c0 to make capability decision

 ## Usage Examples